theoavoyne/snake-ruby/README.md

 ### Installing

-Clone the repository on your local machine and run:
+Clone the repository on your local machine, move inside the repository and run this command:

 ```
-ruby snake-ruby
+ruby app.rp
 ```

 ## Built with